Platform Overview

 By default our scanned detect and organize data around:

-- Application Scanning: Dynamic application security testing (DAST) services identifies application vulnerabilities, such as SQL injection.
-This is a per target add-on designed for custom-coded applications.
+Application Scanning: Dynamic application security testing (DAST) services identify application vulnerabilities, such as SQL injection.
+This is a per-target add-on designed for custom-coded applications.

-- Compliance Reporting: Submit and down PCI reports from an PCI DSS Approved Scanning Vendor (ASV).
+Compliance Reporting: Submit and down PCI reports from a PCI DSS Approved Scanning Vendor (ASV).
 This is an account-level add.
 Targets that process transmit, or store credit cards can use the Compliance policy to meet PCI requirements.

 The services enabled on a target, along with its settings, determine how it is scanned.
-There are four separate scans that can be run on each target (firewall scan, website scan, server scan and application scan).
-Scan results are summarized across your targets and on a per target basis.
+Four separate scans can be run on each target (firewall scan, website scan, server scan, and application scan).
+Scan results are summarized across your targets and on a per-target basis.
 Issues detected during scans are called risks and vulnerabilities.

-One key objective to Halo Security is to help you identify and understand the risks present across your assets.
+One key objective of Halo Security is to help you identify and understand the risks present across your assets.
 There are several ways we indicate risk:

 To learn more about risk: